ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

         7. delegation = (optional) A list of objects structured as:
             1. name = optional(string) A custom name to add as the display name for the deletation added to the subnet
             2. service_name_pattern = optional(string) A string defining a pattern to match a specific Azure delegation for the subnet.
 For a showcasing of how to use the filter see the [How to easily deploy delegations](#3-Using-the-subnet-delegation-filter-attribute-called-service_name_pattern) for more details

+Its possible to define VERY little attributes on the hub / spoke level of the "typology_object" See the [Simply examples](#examples) For details

 ### Attributes on the "spoke_objects" level of the "typology_object"
 1. Minimum of 1 spoke must be defined